algorithm-helper/algorithm-helper/content/categories/data-structures/lists/dynamic-array.md

     - Return the `item` at index `n-1`.

-It is clear that while we can retrieve elements at particular indices, and perform operations on the end of the array efficiently in `O(1)` time since we can conveniently just increment and decrement `n`, other operations like inserting or removing an element at an arbitrary position in the array are done in `O(N)` time since they require shifting over elements in the array.
-Insertion or removing the first item is even worse, as we need to shift the entire array's contents, also in `O(N)` time.
+It is clear that while we can retrieve elements at particular indices, and perform operations on the end of the array efficiently in $O(1)$ time since we can conveniently just increment and decrement `n`, other operations like inserting or removing an element at an arbitrary position in the array are done in $O(N)$ time since they require shifting over elements in the array.
+Insertion or removing the first item is even worse, as we need to shift the entire array's contents, also in
+$O(N)$ time.

 ### Implementations

 ##### Java

-View the source code [here](https://github.com/algorithm-helper/implementations/blob/master/java/com/algorithmhelper/datastructures/lists/DynamicArray.java).

 <script src="https://gist.github.com/eliucs/e48f984426ed1ae08c1cbf3f3ef46c5b.js"></script>